SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/rules.md

 ### Vulnerabilities
 Impact: **Could the exploitation of the Worst Thing result in significant damage to your assets or your users?**

-Likelihood: **What is the probability that a hacker will be able to exploit the Worst Thing?**
+Likelihood: **What is the probability that an attacker will be able to exploit the Worst Thing?**

 ### Security Hotspots
 Security Hotspots are not assigned severities as it is unknown whether there is truly an underlying vulnerability until they are reviewed.